Gregory Bovino: Initial Trump administration operations (January–October 2025)

-By August 2019, Bovino had become the chief of the Border Patrol's sector in New Orleans, and by March 2021, he had become the chief of the sector in El Centro, California; he was relieved of the latter position in August 2023.
-Near the end of Joe Biden's presidency, Bovino arrested dozens of people in Central Valley.
 In Donald Trump's second presidency, Bovino led the implementation of the administration's immigration policy in California.
-In June, he was named as the tactical commander of a mass raid operation in Los Angeles that led to protests across the city.
-The following month, Michele Beckwith, the acting U.S. attorney, told Bovino to follow a court order; she was dismissed.
-Bovino told the Associated Press in September that, after reaching the mandatory retirement age of 57, he would return to North Carolina to harvest apples.
+In June, he was named the tactical commander of a mass raid operation in Los Angeles that led to protests across the city.
+In July, acting U.S. attorney Michele Beckwith told Bovino to follow a court order; she was dismissed by Trump.
+Bovino told the Associated Press in September that after reaching the mandatory retirement age of 57, he would return to North Carolina to harvest apples.

 In September, Bovino was reassigned to command Operation Midway Blitz, an Immigration and Customs Enforcement operation in Chicago.
-He assumed a high-profile role in the Los Angeles and Chicago campaigns, particularly on social media, leading to a man allegedly soliciting Bovino to be killed.
-In an interview with The Wall Street Journal, he compared the role of a border patrol officer to a police officer, arguing that the latter "deter crime by his presence".
-The following month, Bovino clashed with protesters in Chicago.
+He assumed a high-profile role in the Los Angeles and Chicago campaigns, particularly on social media, leading a man to allegedly solicit Bovino to be killed.
+In an interview with The Wall Street Journal, Bovino compared a border patrol officer to a police officer, saying the latter "deter[s] crime by his presence".
+The next month, he clashed with protesters in Chicago.
 In one instance, he was recorded throwing a tear gas canister at a mass of protesters; plaintiffs in a lawsuit alleged that Bovino had violated a court order preventing federal immigration agents from using tear gas.
 The judge who imposed the order, Sara L. Ellis, admonished Bovino and ordered him to report on the Border Patrol's use of force daily.
 The order to report was paused by an appeals court.

+Commander-at-Large of the Border Patrol (2025–2026)

+Tenure

+Gregory Bovino throws tear gas during Operation Metro Surge, Minneapolis, 2026.

-By October, Bovino had been referred to as a "Commander at Large" of the Border Patrol, a rank with no statutory basis, by Kristi Noem, the secretary of homeland security, in an op-ed.
-He operated outside of the Border Patrol's command structure, reporting directly to Noem.
-He was involved in a reorganization effort at Immigration and Customs Enforcement along with Corey Lewandowski, Trump's former campaign manager who has advised Noem.
-The following month, Ellis extended her temporary restraining order against ICE's use of tear gas and pepper balls, stating that Bovino had lied under oath about threats posed by protesters and reporters.
+In October 2025, secretary of homeland security Kristi Noem named Bovino as the "commander-at-large" of the Border Patrol, a rank with no statutory basis, in an op-ed.
+Bovino operated outside the Border Patrol's command structure, reporting directly to Noem.
+He was involved in a reorganization effort at ICE along with Corey Lewandowski, Trump's former campaign manager who has advised Noem.
+In a September 2025 email exchange, Bovino stated that in matters of interior immigration enforcement he reported directly to Lewandowski, rather than to Todd Lyons of ICE, writing "Mr. Lyons said he was in charge, and I corrected him saying I report to Corey Lewandowski."

+In an interview with The Wall Street Journal, Bovino compared a border patrol officer to a police officer, saying the latter "deter[s] crime by his presence".
+The next month, Judge Ellis extended her temporary restraining order against ICE's use of tear gas and pepper balls, saying Bovino had lied under oath about threats posed by protesters and reporters.
+He appeared amid operations in Charlotte, North Carolina, New Orleans, Louisiana, and Minneapolis, Minnesota.

+The New York Times later reported that Bovino had allegedly made derogatory remarks towards Daniel Rosen, the U.S. attorney for the District of Minnesota, over his Orthodox Jewish faith.